Deportes

 How it works

-The formula is derived from the widely accepted sports nutrition guideline of 60 g of carbohydrates per hour for endurance efforts lasting longer than 60 minutes.
+The formula comes from the ACSM (American College of Sports Medicine) guideline of 60 g of carbohydrates per hour for endurance efforts lasting more than 75 minutes.
 Each standard energy gel contains approximately 30 g of carbohydrates.

 Gels = Round( Race Duration (hours) × 60 g/hr ÷ 30 g/gel )